Board of Directors

 MARTHA GUSTAVSON, Board Treasurer, is the Financial Controller at Scudder Roofing and Solar.
 Prior, she was a CPA with Hayashi Wayland.
 Martha holds a B.A. in business management economics from UC Santa Cruz and a M.S. in Taxation from Cal Poly San Luis Obispo.
 Martha joined the CASA of Monterey County Board of Directors in 2018, and currently serves as Board Treasurer, effective July, 2019.

 ELIZA DECIANTIS has resided on the Monterey Peninsula since 2003.
 She spent 22 years in television set design, and currently owns landscape design company InsideOut Landscape Design.
-Eliza was instrumental in developing a crisis intervention center and hotline in [city to come], and has served as a Big Sister in the Big Brother, Big Sister program.
-Before joining as a CASA board member, Eliza served on the CASA of Monterey County’s Development committee, and we look forward to her continued participation and support on this team.
+Eliza was instrumental in developing a crisis intervention center and hotline in Darien, CT, and has served as a Big Sister in the Big Brother, Big Sister program.
+Before joining as a CASA board member, Eliza served on the CASA of Monterey County’s Development Committee, and we look forward to her continued participation and support on this team.
 Eliza joined CASA of Monterey County’s Board of Directors in 2020.

 DON FREEMAN has been practicing law since 1971 and serves as the managing partner of Perry & Freeman Law Office, which was in established in 1973.
 Don served as the Carmel-by-the-Sea City Attorney from 1985 through 2017; and as the Seaside City Attorney from 1984 to present.
 Don joined CASA of Monterey County’s Board of Directors in 2016.